UnsatisfactoryResult/3DO-Fun/Sanyo Try IMP-21J/Sanyo Try IMP-21J 3DORGB/Readme.md

 * Leave one pin of the switch floating, not connected to anything.
 This is your 240P position.
 * The other pin of the switch needs to be run to ground.
 This is your 480i position.

 If you're using my no-cut miniDIN and switch mount, there are a few notes.
+I will have some for sale in my shop when I get the rest of things in to fully test.
 * Remove the RCA/S Video connector.
 It locks in place under the S Video connector, and it's difficult to remove here.
 I suggest melting the solder and trying to squeeze these locking tabs in a bit.
 Otherwise it is fairly easy to damage these pads as can be seen from my pictures.
 If these pads do get damaged, it's not a big deal.
 Take your time here.
 * Clean up any residual solder and flux at this point.
 * We are mounting the miniDIN upside down right over the S Video connection, so we need to put some kapton tape down to isolate everything.